gruntwork-io/docs/docs/guides/style/markdown-style-guide.md

 ### Add spacing to headings

-Prefer spacing after `#` and newlines before and after:
+Prefer a single space after `#` and newlines before and after:

 ```markdown
 ...text before.